Residents Encouraged to Prepare For Significant Freezing Rain, Risk Of Power Outages

 - 2 min read

-Environment Canada has issued a significant freezing rain event warning, expected to begin either tonight (March 10) or early Wednesday morning (March 11) and lasting through Wednesday or Wednesday night.
+Environment Canada has issued a significant freezing rain warning, expected to begin either tonight (March 10) or early Wednesday morning (March 11) and lasting through Wednesday or Wednesday night.
 It may come with an ice buildup of 10 to 20 mm.

 Given the potential for significant ice buildup, Hydro Ottawa says there is a risk of downed tree branches and localized power outages.
 They’re encouraging residents to be prepared in case of interruptions and to have supplies on hand that would allow them to be self-sufficient for up to 72 hours, if needed.